 As a result of no widely accepted standards and a commercialization of teacher trainings, we see a glut of unprepared teachers — some incapable of transmitting yoga teachings with skill and wisdom.
-This has prompted many yoga professionals to search for remedies in an effort to uplift the field as a whole.
-As part of this effort, we offer the following as a remedy for the lack of widely-adopted standards for yoga professionals:
+This has prompted many yoga professionals to search for remedies to uplift the field as a whole.
+As part of this effort, we offer the following:

 Scroll down for more detail on these points.